 - Adding ⅓ cup of dark chocolate chips is a tasty way to make this bread into more of a dessert.

-- Top with some vegan whipped cream for the ultimate treat.
+- Top with some vegan whipped cream and a drizzle of melted chocolate.

-9. Bake for about 55 minutes.
+Step 5: Bake for about 55 minutes.
 Take out the bread and test to see if it's completely baked through.
-If needed, bake for an additional five minutes.
+If needed, bake for an additional 5 minutes.

 Store leftovers in an airtight container at room temperature.
 For best texture, eat within 3 days.
 You can reheat individual slices in the oven for a few minutes as well.